Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Constructions and basic definitions

 \subsection{Functionals of interest}

 Since the majority of the paper will deal with discrete type space, we will mainly phrase functionals of interest in this context, briefly discussing the more general context in Section \ref{futw}.
 Fix a sequence of network models $\set{\cG_n:n\geq 1}$.
 For $n\geq 1$ and fixed $k\geq 1$, we will let $N_n(k)$ denote the number of vertices with degree $k$ in $\cG_n$.
-We let $\vp_n = \set{N_n(k)/|\cV_n|:k\geq 1}$ denote the corresponding empirical probability mass function where $\cV_n$ is the vertex set of $\cG_n$.
+We let $\vp_n = \set{N_n(k)/|{\cg V(\cG_n)}|:k\geq 1}$ denote the corresponding empirical probability mass function.
 In the attributed network setting, we let the joint empirical distribution of degree and attributes and the marginal distribution of the attributes be:

 We let $M_n$ denote the maximal degree of all vertices in $\cG_n$.
 When $\cS$ is discrete, we will without loss of generality assume we have the discrete metric $d(a,a^\prime) = \ind\set{a=a^\prime}$.
 We let $M_n^a$ denote the maximal degree amongst all vertices with attribute $a$.
 Similarly, in the discrete setting, we let $\vp_n^a$ denote the empirical degree distribution of all vertices with attribute $a$.